FAQ (More About Us)

 What is Cohousing?

-RoseWind Cohousing is in Port Townsend, Washington, a progressive small town of 9,000 situated on the northeast corner of the Olympic Peninsula.
+RoseWind Cohousing is in Port Townsend, Washington, a progressive small city of 11,000 situated on the northeast corner of the Olympic Peninsula.
 Seattle is 2-3 hours away by car or bus and ferry.
-See maps of the Olympic Peninsula and the Quimper Peninsula.

 Started in 1988, RoseWind is a nine acre community inside the city limits.
-Our views are pastoral (we border on a vineyard), yet we are minutes from everything in town.
+Our views are pastoral, yet we are minutes from everything in town.
 Local amenities include an excellent food co-op, movie theaters, a Carnegie library, farmers’ market, locally brewed beer and cider, seasonal festivals, and many music and arts activities.
 Walking, biking and very short car rides are the norm here.
 The climate is mild, with only 17 inches of precipitation annually.

 History

 Starting in 1988, our original members met and worked for years before the first house was built.
 The group purchased land from several sources, established RoseWind as a non-profit association, worked with the city to comply with regulations and build the required infrastructure for the RoseWind Planned Unit Development, which was approved in 1993.
-Once prices for the lots & membership were established, additional members joined the early pioneers, and began to build houses.
-In 1999 we were able to break ground for the RoseWind Common House.
+Once prices for the lots and membership were established, additional members joined the early pioneers, and began to build houses.
+In 1999 we broke ground for the RoseWind Common House.
 We made significant use of volunteer labor, and completed the building in 2001.
 The paved patio and walled garden around it were added later.

 Organizational Details